eliasericsson/xperta-docker-demo/05_orchestration_with_kubernetes/README.md

 # Add the current user to the docker users group
 sudo usermod -a -G docker $USER

+# Logout, and login again to be granted the new group membership
+logout
+ssh <USERNAME>@<SERVER-IP-ADDRESS>

+# Install Docker Compose
+sudo apt-get install docker-compose

 # Run the docker hello-world example
 docker run hello-world
 ```